 Vet-IR’s dedicated Zoology branch – Species-IR has developed and launched a unique project called the Species-IR Atlas Project which aims to collate quality controlled thermology data from a diverse range of species forming an index of IR imaging applications in relation to disease detection.
 This is a long term project run in collaboration with a number of institutions and will form a global education resource for practising vets, vet students in training, zoos and zoologists.

 If you are interested in becoming involved in this project please contact us.
 We are always keen to hear about projects and data collections from fellow professionals.
 We also keep our subscribers and members up to date with the lastest Altas Project news.

-Subscribe to our mail list so we can keep you updated with education and research news.
+Join our mailing list so we can keep you updated with the latest research, courses and educational news.

 At Vet-IR we have a team of experienced imaging consultants ready to provide assistance on small animal, equine, exotics or zoology projects.
 We have the experience and practical knowledge on how best to design IR imaging into your research proposals and execute it for reliable and accurate results.
 Our Zoology branch offers bespoke physiological imaging services for Zoos, an area requiring specialist knowledge on animal physiology and anatomy for a range of different species, many of which have evolved unique adaptations for thermoregulation which need to be considered.